acbass49/PresidentialPulseChecker/README.md

 I also use 538 polls and model data and map data using usmap package that I load directly in the .R file

-*coming soon:* .pdf describing methodology in detail.
+Methodology.pdf - describing methodology in detail.